 Each undertaking involved in a merger is obliged to notify the CCPC of the merger.
-This can be done jointly with one notification or separately.
+This can be done jointly with one notification (usual) or separately (very rare).
 The notifying parties are normally the buyer(s) and the target, or the jointly controlling parents of a joint venture.

-The main legislative provisions are set out in Part 3 of the Competition Act 2002 (Competition Act).
+The main merger control legislative provisions are set out in Part 3 and Part 3A of the Competition Act 2002 (Competition Act).

 The CCPC enforces Irish and EU competition law in Ireland.
-Media mergers are assessed by the CCPC and the Irish Minister for Communications, Climate Action and Environment.
+Media mergers are assessed by the CCPC and the Minister.
 If a media merger is deemed to require a more detailed assessment after its initial examination, then the Broadcasting Authority of Ireland also plays a role and other advisory bodies potentially do too.

-The National Asset Management Agency Act 2009 and Credit Institutions (Resolution) Act 2011 exempt certain credit institution mergers from Irish merger control obligations under the Competition Act.
+The National Asset Management Agency Act 2009 and Credit Institutions (Resolution) Act 2011 exempt certain credit institution mergers from Irish merger control obligations under the Competition Act (but there is no exemption for notification where the Commission must be notified under the EU merger control rules).